 Luckily we were able to move into a house and even better I was able to convert two of the rooms in the basement into a small workshop.
 At first I continued to carve sticks but slowly was able to get a few machines and other tools to make nice items.
 My first big purchase was in February 2015 when I bought a Hegner scroll saw.
 This allowed me to start making wooden items with the amount of detail I envisioned.
 It took a while to learn how to use the machine but also to get a feel for working with wood.
 I truly enjoy working with the scroll saw and recently also got plans to make a wooden clock mechanism in my spare-spare time.
 A have a few other basic machines (disk sander, drill press and table saw) and several tools and will with time continue to invest in my shop.

 When starting a new project I tend to get very excited.
 I spend a lot of time thinking about all the steps while not in the shop.
 I also tend to read quite a bit about similar items and the techniques used to make these.
 I find that a whole world exist for most things with an endless amount of literature, methods, variations for making them.
 I usually feel that I would never be an expert in any one field since I like to try and make many different things.
 This also means that most of the things I make are unique.
-If I repeat any type of item the design is usually different and have said many times that I will avoid, as far possible, making more than 4 items that are the same.

 If you are interested to follow the development of this store there are options to see what happens next. exist to contact and or follow me.
 Below are the common options.